MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-employee-manager-self-service-edit-personal-information.md

     - To set a contact detail as private, select the item, select **Advanced**, and then set the **Private** toggle to **Yes**.
 Select **OK**.

    >[!NOTE]
    >You might not be able to edit certain types of contact details, such as business contact details.
-For more information, see [Restrict editing of contact details](hr-employee-self-service-restrict-editing.md).
+For more information, see [Restrict editing of personal information](hr-employee-self-service-restrict-editing.md).

 5. To change your personal contacts, select the **Personal contacts** tab.
 You can designate emergency contacts, beneficiaries, and dependents.
 A contact can be a person or organization.
 The **Benefits management** feature uses personal contact information.
 For more information, see [Configure personal contact eligibility options](hr-benefits-setup-contact-eligibility-options.md).